Distortions81/M45-goPool/documentation/stratum-v2.md

-# Stratum V2 (WIP Checklist)
+# Stratum V2 (Experimental)

-goPool includes an in-progress Stratum V2 mining listener on a separate TCP port.
+goPool includes an experimental Stratum V2 mining listener on a dedicated TCP port.

+This is usable for early interoperability testing and share-submit validation, but it is not full SV2 mining-protocol coverage yet.

 ## Enable